-The first 9-hole course of 2440 yards (known as the ‘old nine’) was designed and was often played twice round.
+Hence, the first 9-hole course of 2440 yards (known as the ‘old nine’) was designed and played twice round.
 It had easy access to the Waggoners Public House via a wicket gate by the 3rd and 7th greens, which proved extremely popular with the members.

 It may be interesting to note how times have changed since the early 1920’s at Welwyn Garden City Golf Club when golfers would play armed with a few irons, a niblick and a scythe.
 You may wonder what the scythe was used for?
 A local rule had been introduced which stated that when a ball was believed to lie on the fairway, the grass around the ball was permitted to be scythed until it came into sight!
 There was also a maximum allowance of 12 golf balls per player and the game was deemed to have been finished when all 12 had been lost.
-(What would the Royal & Ancient have made of those local rules?).
+(What would the Royal & Ancient would have made of those local rules?).

 It is also interesting to note that lady members of Welwyn Garden City Golf Club originally joined on exactly the same terms as male members, there being no difference in the enjoyment of club privileges and playing in all common competitions.
-Originally, the provisional committee, elected on 3rd October 1922 “to consider the question of a golf course and to prepare a draft constitution”, comprised six men and five ladies.
+Originally, the provisional committee elected on 3rd October 1922 “to consider the question of a golf course and to prepare a draft constitution” comprised six men and five ladies.
 The club committee also awarded handicaps to ladies as well as to the men and competitions were open to everyone who wished to play.